felixion/flxcommon/README.md

 # flxcommon

-A Clojure library designed to ... well, that part is up to you.
+General purpose utility modules for Clojure.

 ## Usage

-FIXME
+The following functionality is available:

+* string utilities (interpolation)

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Aaron Evans

 Distributed under the Eclipse Public License, the same as Clojure.